Cannon Hill

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cannon Hill has 43 active public transport stops offering a mix of train and bus services.
+Cannon Hill has 47 active public transport stops offering a mix of train and bus services.
 These stops are served by 42 individual routes, collectively facilitating 3,382 weekly passenger trips.
-Transport accessibility is rated excellent, with residents located an average of 163 meters from the nearest stop.
+Transport accessibility is rated excellent with residents typically located 163 meters from the nearest stop.
+As a primarily residential area, most commutes are outward-bound.
+Car remains the dominant mode of transport at 79%, while train accounts for 10%.
+Vehicle ownership averages 1.3 per dwelling.

-Service frequency averages 483 trips per day across all routes, equating to approximately 78 weekly trips per stop.
+According to the 2021 Census, 24.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 483 trips per day across all routes, equating to approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport